laimaretto/taskAutom/README.md

 ### Inventory

-By default, `taskAutom` connects to each router that exists inside the CSV data file.
+By default, `taskAutom` connects to each and every router that exists inside the DATA data file.
 Optionally, an inventory file can be provided, with per router connection parameters.
 If so, the default connection values are overridden by those inside the inventory file.

 ip|username|password|useSSHTunnel|telnetTimeout|delayFactor|clientType|jumpHost|max_loops
 --|--------|--------|------------|-------------|-----------|----------|--------|---------